jmcastagnetto/getting_cleaning_data-project1/README.md

 ~~~

 The assignment then asks to select the columns that correspond to the
 means and standard deviations.
+According to the documentation that

-According to the documentation that accompanies de original data set,
+accompanies de original data set, the columns we want have names that
-the columns we want have names that contain the strings `mean()` and
+contain the strings `mean()` and `std()` respectively.

-`std()` respectively.
+Therefore the columns are selected using the appropriate regular

-The columns are selected using the appropriate regular expressions, and
+expressions, and then doing a union operation of the resulting
-then doing a union operation of the resulting logic vectors:
+logic vectors:

 ~~~
 mns <- grepl(".*-mean\\(.*", colnames(data))